-Join Mike Chapple for an in-depth discussion in this video Comparing viruses, worms, and Trojans, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Comparing viruses, worms, and Trojans, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - One of the gravest threats to computer security is the scourge of malware.
 Short for malicious software, malware objects infect computer systems and then perform some type of evil action, possibly stealing information, damaging data or otherwise, disrupting normal use of the system.
 As a Security+ candidate, you'll need to understand the various types of malicious code and how they work to infect systems.
 Every piece of malware that you encounter will have two components: a propagation mechanism and a payload.